Wind Turbines: Rick Jarrett

 Madison County – Elwood, IN

-If you have ever driven through Elwood, Indiana you likely noticed the expansive renewable energy project.
-WildCat 1, developed by E.ON, consists of 125 wind turbines, 7 of which reside on land owned by on third-generation farmer, Rick Jarrett.
+If you have ever driven through Elwood, Indiana you likely noticed an expansive renewable energy project.
+WildCat 1, developed by E.ON, consists of 125 wind turbines, 7 of which reside on land owned by a third-generation farmer, Rick Jarrett.
 These 125 turbines create enough energy to power 435,500 homes per year.

 In a utility-scale project such as Rick’s, landowners do not invest their own money into the project.
 Instead, the 40-50 landowners within this project are compensated in multiple ways through a base payment, easement payment, and a yearly land rental payment.
 Rick recalls when asked why he decided to participate in the WildCat 1 project, “We decided for us, as a family farm, the revenue was good, and the payments are always good.”
 This extra stream of income has many benefits to landowners including providing regular funds to invest in crop inputs, more land, or to help manage expenses.

 Energy Generation and Distribution

 The electricity generated by the project travels through the power grid up to Northern Indiana and Michigan.
 On average 1 tower generates 1.6 MW (megawatts) of electricity per day.
 While turbines don’t last forever, they do work for a rather long time and should generate power for up to 30 years.
 After that time, the owners of Wild Cat 1, along with developer, E.ON, can decide to recommission the turbines (meaning refurbish or update them), or the project can be torn down using funds previously set aside by the county.